Who can become a member of Glass Elevator?

 You can also earn one point by referring a new member or posting a job.

 About those points again, I've run out, how do I get more?

 Although everything is free on Glass Elevator, in order to get something here you must contribute to the community in some way.
 You can gain points by offering a class or a social event, by posting a job or by referring new members.
-When the new member is approved, if they mentioned you as the person who referred them on their application form you will be credited one point per new approved member.
+When a new member is approved, if they mentioned you as the member who referred them on their application form you will be credited one point per new approved member.